 Readmission and transfer students are considered on a space-available basis by readmission or transfer from outside the Victoria College system.
+Readmission must occur within three years of a prior admission.
 However, students can be admitted twice.
 Preference will be given as follows:

-1. READMISSION OF PREVIOUSLY ENROLLED VICTORIA COLLEGE ADN STUDENTS

-Students' course work and clinical performance will be evaluated by the ADN Program Chair.
+- 1. READMISSION OF PREVIOUSLY ENROLLED VICTORIA COLLEGE ADN STUDENTS - Students' course work and clinical performance will be evaluated by the ADN Program Chair.
 Students who wish to be considered for readmission must meet all current admission requirements as listed in the VC catalog.
 The student will need to meet with the ADN Program Chair to discuss all readmission criteria.
 The student will need to submit a letter to the program chair two months prior to the beginning of the semester that the student is considering to reenter.
 If it has been more than a year since the student has been enrolled in the ADN program, he/she may be required to demonstrate both theoretical and clinical competency.
 Any special circumstances involved in a students' withdrawal/dismissal from the program will be reviewed by the ADN Program Chair and Dean of Allied Health.
 Before registration, the Selection and Retention Committee will review the records and rank candidates seeking re-entry into Levels (semesters) I, II, III, IV based on the criteria in the Nursing Programs Handbook.

-2. TRANSFER FROM OUTSIDE VICTORIA COLLEGE ADN SYSTEM
+The number of individuals selected for readmission is based on availability of seats per semester in the ADN Program.
+Students' coursework and clinical performance will be evaluated by the ADN program chair.
+Readmission students will be selected based on current GPA.
+Any special circumstances involved in a students' withdrawal/dismissal from the program will be reviewed by the ADN Program Chair and the Dean of Allied Health.
+Readmission must occur within two years of prior admission. - 2.
+TRANSFER FROM OUTSIDE VICTORIA COLLEGE ADN SYSTEM